 No, there’s no screening tool.
-And healthcare providers usually don’t recommend regular testing for women without symptoms.
-They may do so for women at higher risk, though.
+And healthcare providers usually don’t recommend regular testing for people without symptoms.
+They may do so if you’re at higher risk, though.
 If you’re at high risk, talk to your provider about regular checks for uterine cancer.

 Outlook / Prognosis

-What’s the outlook for people with uterine cancer?
+What’s the survival rate for people with uterine cancer?

-The National Cancer Institute reports that the five-year survival rate for endometrial cancer is 81%.
+The five-year survival rate for endometrial cancer is 81%.
 That means 81% of people diagnosed with the disease are alive five years later.
 The rate is even higher when cancer is localized and hasn’t spread outside the uterus.
 Then the survival rate reaches as high as 95%.
 Treatments continue to improve, along with survival rates.

 Can uterine cancer be cured?

 Fortunately, endometrial cancer is often diagnosed at an early stage.
-That’s because many women notice unusual bleeding and tell their healthcare providers.
-If cancer gets caught early and hasn’t spread to other organs, removing the uterus can cure it.
+That’s because many people notice unusual bleeding and tell their healthcare providers.
+If cancer gets caught early and hasn’t spread to other organs, removing your uterus can cure it.